inex/ixp-manager-docs-md/docs/usage/email.md

 ## Testing SMTP

-A new Artisan SMTP test utility was introduced in **IXP Manager** >v5.7.0.
-You can run it as follows:
+An artisan SMTP test utility can be run as follows:

 ```sh
 $ php artisan utils:smtp-mail-test [-v] {recipient-email}